Skip to main content

 • Additional outputs of multiple-output Plug-ins that might be loaded somewhere else in your Project.

-Each Sound can use one external stereo input.
+Each Sound can use one external mono or stereo input.
 The same external signal can be fed into any number of Sounds.

-For example, this allows you to have any external audio signal be processed by the Plug-ins loaded in that Sound, and more generally, integrate external audio signals into the Maschine routing and processing system.
-See also section Applying Effects to External Audio for an example of use and step-by-step instructions.
+For example, this allows you to have an external audio signal processed by the Plug-ins loaded in a Sound, and more generally, to integrate external audio signals into the Maschine routing and processing system.
+See also section Applying effects to external audio for an example of use and step-by-step instructions.

 Notice